-The reorganisation of Athora Netherlands was continued in 2021.
-The impact of the reorganisation and the sale of ACTIAM was closely monitored each quarter in the Quarterly Human capital report.
-This looked at the state of affairs with regard to the themes In and Outflow, Absenteeism, Vacancies and results of the Pulse survey and/or employee survey.
+The impact of the ongoing transformation was closely monitored until the third quarter of 2022 in the Human Capital Quarterly Report.
+This looked at the state of affairs with regard to the themes: In and Outflow, Absenteeism, Vacancies and results of the Pulse survey and/or employee survey.
 If necessary, mitigating measures were taken to make adjustments.
-The Covid pulse in June showed that employees were satisfied with how Athora Netherlands dealt with the situation surrounding COVID-19 and that they were able to do their work effectively.
-The staff turnover, number of vacancies and in and outflow in 2021 went according to plan and, insofar as determined, were in line with the Operational Plan (OP).